nymbyl/kernramble_web/content/about.md

 14. This Malady

-    As the asylum turns the screws, so to speak, she is even more crazy - but maybe the world is the one that is crazy (this is a time in the past) [female]
+    As the asylum turns the screws, so to speak, she is even more crazy - but maybe the world is the one that is crazy (remember this is a time in the past, so that would have been more likely) [female]

-15. Unfinshed Novel
+15. Unfinished Novel

     He makes one more appearance - as he is dying.
 He has not finished or resolved anything, is kind of in ruin - still loves her, realizes he's done her wrong in many ways [male]

 16. Small Room

     She is still in asylum - misses him - trying to piece together what happened.
 She knows he has died.
 Perhaps he really killed himself.
 She has charitable thoughts of him.
-She ill eventually die there in a fire.
-And she knows that [female]
+She will eventually die there in a fire.
+And she knows that.
+But is a nice place, where she can paint - it's simple, uncluttered [female]